OZinClouds/awesome/docs/laravel/ViewCheat.md

 * [composer] (#composer)

 ## Composer
 View composers are callbacks or class methods that are called when a view is rendered.
+Lifecycle is important.
+Prevents calling same queries in each page... e.g.
+* in AppServiceProvider, boot method,
+*
 ```php
 public  function  boot()
 {